See no-reserve auctionActive return on investment

 See commodity goodCommodity good - An offering that is virtually indistinguishable from that of the competition.
 This lack of differentiation leads to a situation in which sellers have no pricing power and become price takers rather than price makers.
 Note that the idiom hot commodity uses the term in a way that is contradictory to the established meaning in modern economics.

 Read more: Commodity goodComp - A good given for free to a gambler by a casino.
 Comps are given to encourage gamblers to continue placing wagers.
 Comparative advantage - A vendor's ability to produce a specific item of value at a lower opportunity cost than another vendor can.
 This does not imply anything about the absolute costs for each vendor.
 Comparative disadvantage - A vendor's inability to produce a specific item of value at a lower opportunity cost than another vendor can.
 This does not imply anything about the absolute costs for each vendor.
 Complementary good - An offering for which demand is directly proportional to another offering.
 For example, hamburger buns are complementary goods with respect to hamburger patties.
 Consumable good - An item that gets "used up" and reduced in quantity in the normal course of events.
 Consumables are the opposite of durable goods.
+Consumer surplus - The value received by a buyer after acquiring a good that is over and above its cost.
 Cost of goods sold - The total cost of acquisition or production of a good.
 This cost explicitly excludes costs relating to the selling of this good to other parties.
 Cost-plus pricing - A business strategy that entails charging customers a fixed percentage more than incurred costs.
 Creaming

 See price skimmingCredence good